We didn't let Jessica's cancer keep her from living her life.

 - After she had a positive response to the trial, she received an autologous stem cell transplant to help her body produce red blood cells.

-- When her cancer returned, MSK had another treatment option for her, and she enrolled in an immunotherapy trial that left her cancer symptomless.
+- When her cancer returned, MSK had other treatment options for her, and Jessica continues to see her team at MSK for care.

-- Today, Jessica is thriving, and living her life just as she had envisioned.
-She’s happily married, in a new home, and thinking about starting a family.
+- Today, Jessica is happily married, in a new home, and thinking about starting a family.

 At MSK, Jessica saw medical oncologist Craig Moskowitz, who enrolled her in a clinical trial for a new treatment using the drug brentuximab vedotin (Adcetris®).
 As the treatment progressed, she got to know her care team, bonding with Dr. Moskowitz over their mutual love of pop culture and developing a great relationship with her nurse practitioner, Susan McCall.